View - Payloads

 How

-To enter the script editor, you simply go to the Scripts tab within any supporting FileWave payload/fileset.
-Click the edit button to edit the script.
-You can also drag and drop scripts between types and remove them from the payload as well in this view.
-Example script shown below:
+To open the script editor, go to the Scripts tab in a supported FileWave payload or Fileset and click the edit button for the script.
+From this view, you can also drag scripts between script types or remove them from the payload.
+The example below shows the editor in use:

 tnRka0JWVbZvihJr-embedded-image-zfcp9nit.png